-I have written nearly 1,000 pieces of music.
+I have written more than 1,000 pieces of music.
 These are arranged into about 100 "Opus" numbers.
 Some opus numbers are just a single piece of music, while some have a large number of items.
-For example light operas, musicals and ballets have a quite a few musical numbers and account for about 120 musical pieces but account for only 6 opus numbers.
-My four Orchestral Suites and my five "Symphonies" each have four major sections (a total of 36 "movements").
+For example light operas, musicals and ballets each have 30 or more musical numbers.
+In fact 120 musical pieces are included in just 6 opus numbers.
+My four Orchestral Suites and my five "Symphonies" each have four major sections (a total of 36 "movements" and these always have four or more musical themes).
 A great deal of my music is often quite dance-like.

-My attitude toward composition (philosophy) is conservative and rests on my belief that melody is paramount.
-Rythmn, harmony, orchestral colour and mood simply support the tune.
-Sometimes I can get a bit carried away with "clever ideas" - and in that case I hope that judiscious edits will ensure that simpliciity eventually prevails.
+My attitude (philospophy) toward composition is conservative and rests on my belief that melody is paramount.
+For example, rythmn, harmony, orchestral colour and mood simply support the "tune" often providing variety.
+Sometimes I can get a bit carried away with "clever ideas" - and in that case I hope that judicious edits will ensure that simplicity eventually prevails.
+Keeping it simple is not easy.

 Personal "Compositional" styling.

 My music owes it existence entirely because I "hear" it in my inner mind.
 It always comes from an emotional trigger.
 Almost always a memory of an event, circumstance, place, person, relationship.
-Almost always I am "hearing" (immagining) a small orchestra.
+Almost always I am "hearing" (imagining) a small classical orchestra, often what was called a "salon orchestra."
 I might play it on a piano and write it down and then replay it in my mind with various instruments.
 This can go on for years.

 The only minor exception is when I am writing vocal music / light opera where the lyrics come first, Then the entrances and exits and gradually a feeling of mood.
 However, the lyrics are also rooted in imagination of the dramatic situation and the need of the characters on stage.
 My own life memories are often a part of it.